whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Unlock MSR 0xE2 (CFG Lock)

-- Note: You need to know which BIOS version matches your laptop model.
+- Note: You need to know which UEFI BIOS version matches your laptop model.
 Otherwise, there may be a permanent damage to your laptop.
 1. Follow [Dortania's guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html).
-2. The offset will be at 0x527 if your BIOS version is 309.
+2. The offset will be at 0x527 if your UEFI BIOS version is X510UAR-AS.310.

 ## When you think you are done